skienzmatishun/rippreport/content/p/comment-are-you-surprised-at-all/index.md

 ---
-title: "Comment: Are You Surprised at all??????"
+title: 'Comment: Are You Surprised at all??????'
 date: 2017-04-30
 thumbnail: img/comment-are-you-surprised-at-all.jpg
 categories: